Manage Synchronization Domain Entities

 @ SequencerConnections.single(sequencer1.sequencerConnection).writeToFile("tmp/domain-bootstrapping-files/sequencer-connection.proto")

-To initialize the mediator, it will need a connection to the sequencer and the domain parameters.
+To initialize the mediator, it will need a connection to the sequencer and the sync domain parameters.
 Optionally, repeat this for any extra mediator nodes.

 @ val sequencerConnections = SequencerConnections.tryReadFromFile("tmp/domain-bootstrapping-files/sequencer-connection.proto")